Toyota Corolla sedan 2014-2019: pros and cons, common problems

 • The lower portion of the front bumper is easy to scrape.

-Toyota Corolla Problems: Most of the problems are minor and include Check Engine light issues, a failed alternator, corroded tire valve stems, bad ignition coils, failed rear oxygen sensor and a bad water pump.
-There are reports about the infotainment touchscreen failing.
-Overall, the Corolla is a reliable car and can last for over 200K miles if maintained regularly.
-Let's look closer at some of the problems:
+Toyota Corolla Problems: Problems are mostly minor and include ocassional noisy front wheel bearings, minor Check Engine light issues, front door speakers that stop working and some suspension problems, mostly at higher mileage.
+There are also reports about the infotainment system glitches.
+Overall, the Corolla is a reliable car and can last for over 200K miles if maintained well.
+Let's look closer at some of the reported problems:

 There are complaints about some areas of the infotainment screen not being responsive or that the audio system is rebooting or freezing.